Sign In

 “Education is very near and dear to my heart,” she said.
 “Education is something that you need to be able to be successful.
 This resource and this opportunity is something that we here at Bridgeton are super excited about.
 I look forward to this partnership.”

 RCSJ has been at the forefront of providing area students the chance to enroll in college level courses while still in high school and helping them prepare for life in higher educational institutions.
-Programs such as GEAR UP, HSOP and ECHS, have guided hundreds of students on the pathway to academic success.
+Programs such as HSOP and ECHS, have guided hundreds of students on the pathway to academic success.

 Dr. Abdul-Azeem Ahmad, assistant principal, ECHS, thanked RCSJ and the Bridgeton Board of Education for supporting the city’s students.
 “This is something that the city of Bridgeton truly needs, and we look forward to partnering with you on these opportunities, as well as other opportunities that may lie ahead,” he said.